Updated Oct. 13, 2020:

 Electronic devices are ubiquitous.
 Everywhere you turn someone is staring into a smartphone or working on a laptop.

 When new versions of these gadgets are released, there’s often a dash to buy the latest technology.
-More than 408 million smartphones were sold in 2018 alone.
+The pandemic has exacerbated that trend: Virtual learning and remote working has driven a laptop shortage, as suppliers struggle to keep up with demand.

-But all these electronics come at a cost.
+All these electronics also come at a cost.
 The world generates as much as 50 million tons of electronic and electrical waste every year.
 And only 20% of that waste is being properly recycled.

 Before you head out to purchase the next trendy gadget, think about how to get rid of your leftover electronics.